 Day 8: Amazonia Lodge.
 We spend the day birding this famous lodge, which already has a bird list of well over 500 species.
 It is situated where the last low foothills of the Andes begin to flatten out into the vast Amazonian lowlands.
 The floodplain near the lodge is covered in second growth only a few decades old, while on the steep hillsides tall primary forest is found.
 While birding the varied habitats at the lodge, we will see a very rich assortment of birds.
 Some species we will especially look for include Blue-headed Macaw, Bluish-fronted Jacamar, Chestnut-capped Puffbird, Fine-barred Piculet, Bamboo Antshrike, Black-backed Tody–Flycatcher, and Golden-bellied Warbler.

 Day 9: River trip.
 After a few more hours of birding at Amazonia Lodge, we will board our motorized canoe that will take us down the Madre de Dios to Manu Wildlife Center.
 It’s about a six hour trip, but the boat will make a couple of rest stops, and we usually see some cool stuff along the way, like Fasciated Tiger-Heron, Yellow-billed Tern, Pied Lapwing, a variety of herons, Bat Falcon, Black Skimmer, Wood Stork, Orinoco Goose, and Horned Screamer.
-We plan to arrive at the lodge before dark, and we’ll spend four nights here.
+We plan to arrive at the lodge before dark, and we’ll spend two nights here.

 no images were found

 Day 13: Macaw Lick and travel to Puerto Maldonado.
-We need to leave very early in order to reach the clay lick, which only allows entry at dawn to avoid disturbing the birds.
+We need to leave early in order to reach the clay lick, which only allows entry at dawn to avoid disturbing the birds.
 Activity varies from day to day, but usually hundreds of parrots and macaws are visible from the blinds.
 Red-and-green Macaw is a highlight and the beautiful Orange-cheeked Parrot is a regular visitor here.
 We’ll spend the rest of the day traveling, first by boat and then by van, to Puerto Maldonado, where we spend one night.

 Day 14: Travel to Ollantaytambo.
 Today we take a commercial flight back to Cusco; depending on flight schedules, there may be some time for some morning birding near Puerto Maldonado, where there are some stakeouts for the localized White-throated Jacamar.
 After a lunch in Cusco, we will drive north into the Sacred Valley to the town of Ollantaytambo for a two-night stay.